Originate/guide/android-practices.md

     //add fragment to FragmentManager, etc.
 }
 ```
 The Android runtime will remember the information that you sent in the `Bundle`.
-In the case where your fragment is destroyed and recreated (e.g., the phone is rotated from portrait to landscape), the system will be able to provide the necessary initialization params to your fragment, since `Bundle`'s are persisted across different instances of the same Fragment/Activity.
+In the case where your fragment is destroyed and recreated (e.g., the phone is rotated from portrait to landscape), the system will be able to provide the necessary initialization params to your fragment, since `Bundle`s are persisted across different instances of the same Fragment/Activity.

 Remember to access your Bundle in `Fragment.onCreate(...)` with `getArguments()`!